cosmobrain0/timetrack/README.md

 # TODO

-## Feature: Header

-A header which shows tabs

 ## Feature: Change state path

 It should be possible to use an environment variable to change where the state is loaded from and saved to.